antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

-R2 allows users / groups to have their own (private) human / mouse datasets added to the platform, which enable them to analyze their own data from anywhere in the world, as long as they have access to the internet.
+R2 allows users / groups to have their own (private) primarily human / mouse datasets added to the platform, which enable them to analyze their own data from anywhere in the world, as long as they have access to the internet.
 Such datasets can be added with various access policies,